 Mrs. Rose-Crawford has 20 years of experience in the medical field with 12 of those years as an experienced Nationally Registered Paramedic.
-She earned an Associates of Science degree from South Louisiana Community College in Lafayette and is currently working toward a Bachelors degree in Unified Public Safety Administration from Northwestern State University.
+She currently attends LSU-Alexandria and is working toward a Bachelor of Arts in Disaster Science and Emergency Management.

 Office Manager / Member Relations Coordinator